lakshmipravallika19145/FraudShield/README.md

 Every delivery has a unique QR code that lives inside the customer's app.
 When the driver arrives:

-- The driver opens the scanner in their app
+- The driver opens the scanner in their delivery app
-- They scan the QR code on the customer's phone screen
+- They scan the QR code shown on the customer's phone screen
 - This only works if both phones are physically close to each other
 - The code expires in 60 seconds and cannot be reused